Summer Research and Outreach Fellow

 Program Overview

-In this optic, Queen’s University applied for and was granted a major award from the Canada First Research Excellence Fund (CFREF) to create the Arthur B. McDonald Canadian Astroparticle Physics Research Institute, or the McDonald Institute (hereafter MI).
-This award has enabled Queen’s University and partner institutions to significantly build on their capacity to deliver a world-leading scientific research program in particle astrophysics as well as related fields, such as geochemistry, chemistry, material science, and engineering, while engaging industry partners, students, and the public.
+Queen’s University has since become the host institute for a successfully granted major award from the Canada First Research Excellence Fund (CFREF), creating the Arthur B. McDonald Canadian Astroparticle Physics Research Institute, or the McDonald Institute (hereafter MI).
+This award has enabled Queen’s University and partner institutions to significantly build on their capacity to deliver a world-leading scientific research program in astroparticle physics as well as related fields, such as geochemistry, chemistry, material science, and engineering, while engaging industry partners, students, and the public.

 Significance of Project to Science, Society, and Queen's